Monkey Run Mongolia

 Entry Fee: £1,595 per rider

 The marvellous Mongolian steppe is remote so we'll be setting up a start and finish camp.
-This will be an incredible way to start and finish the adventure but also means we've had to nudge up the fee.
-Still an absolute steal for the adventure we'll be having out there.
+An incredible way to start and finish the adventure and an absolute steal for the amount of glorious mayhem you get your sheckles.

 Pay in monthly instalments